Marine Debris Presentation

 CoastWatch is collaborating with Bandon’s Shoreline Education for Awareness (SEA) on a series of talks this winter and spring providing background information helpful to both CoastWatch mile adopters and shoreline interpreters.
 Of special interest to CoastWatchers is the February presentation, which focuses on marine debris.
 All CoastWatchers report on marine debris on their miles, and many participate in our citizen science marine debris survey.

 The event takes place on Saturday, Feb.
 16, at 3 p.m. at the Washed Ashore Gallery space (325 2nd St., S.E.) in Bandon.
 The event is free and open to the public.
+Wine and cheese will be served.

 Lead speaker will be Dorothy Horn, a PhD candidate at Portland State University who is studying marine debris, and in particular the impact of “microplastics,” very small plastic bits in the environment that can work their way up the food chain.